 4. Heat Treatment

-The heat treatment process for L6 tool steels generally involves four primary steps: preheating, austenitizing (hardening), quenching, and tempering.
+L6 tool steel heat treatment process involves four primary steps: preheating, austenitizing (hardening), quenching, and tempering.

 The preheating temperature for L6 tool steel is 1200°F (650°C), with a holding time of 10 to 15 minutes, or until the material is uniformly heated.
 Avoid prolonged soaking times, as this can disrupt molecular structure and cause adverse effects in subsequent processes.
 For large or complex L6 components, it is recommended to heat slowly within the range of 650–760°C (1200–1400°F).
 If placing the material directly into a furnace already heated to the preheating temperature, it is advisable to first position the material above the furnace to remove chill.